 ATI Mobility Radeon HD 5870 vs ATI Mobility Radeon HD 5830

-ATI Mobility Radeon HD 5870► remove
+ATI Mobility Radeon HD 5870► remove from comparison

 The ATI Mobility Radeon HD 5870 is a high-end DirectX 11 capable graphics card by AMD for laptops.
 At the time of announcement, (Jan 2010) the 5870 paired with GDDR5 memory should be the fastest laptop GPU available, excluding SLI or CrossFire solutions.
 Technically, the chip is based on the desktop Radeon HD 5770 (RV840) with a slower clock rate.

 The memory interface of the Mobility 5870 is composed of two 64 bit wide controllers leading to a 128 bit memory bus that can access up to 1024 MB of DDR3 or GDDR5 memory (or 512 MB GDDR3).
 If (G)DDR3 is used by the laptop vendor, the performance of the 5870 will become bottlenecked by a noticeable degree.

 The HD 5870 offers 800 MADD cores (called Stream Processors) which are grouped in 160 5-dimensional groups.
 The cores support DirectX 11 functions in hardware (Tessellation, OIT, Post-Processing, Shadows, HDR Texture Compression).
 Furthermore, 16 ROPs, 40TMUs, and 40 TAUs can be found on the chip.
 All in all, the approximately 1.04 billion transistors of the 5870 offer a theroretic computation power of up to 1.12 TFLOPS.